 Figure 1: Sample loading equipment in place at Diamond Light Source, consisting of a vacuum pump (a), glove-box (b), and humidifier (c).
 Within the glove-box vacuum pressure is used to act on a chip loaded with crystal slurry held in a sample block (d) attached to a Büchner flask (e, green arrow), via a pressure regulator (f, yellow arrow) attached to a stopcock (g, blue arrow).
 Humid air is pumped into the tent via plastic tubing attached to the humidifier (h), and measured using a hygrometer (i).
 Components are held in place using clamp stands (j).

-Figure 2: Sample holders utilise a metal O-ring (a) to clamp mylar film onto a top (b) and bottom (c) half, with the bottom half sporting magnetic mounts (d) that are used to attach the sample holder to the sample stages.
-The mylar film (6μm (e) or 3 μm (f)) as well as rubber O-rings (white arrows) prevent a crystal-loaded chip from drying rapidly in a sample holder closed with hex bolts (g).
+Figure 2: Sample holders utilise a metal O-ring (a) to clamp polyester film onto a top (b) and bottom (c) half, with the bottom half sporting magnetic mounts (d) that are used to attach the sample holder to the sample stages.
+The polyester film (6μm (e) or 3 μm (f)) as well as rubber O-rings (white arrows) prevent a crystal-loaded chip from drying rapidly in a sample holder which is closed tight with hex bolts (g).
 Chips are cleaned using sequential 15-minute baths in dH2O, 1M HCl, and dH2O (h).

 Figure 3: Data collection GUI for fixed target data collection at I24. (a) shows the main interface used for aligning chips and defining data collection parameters, (b) is the mapping lite interface used for defining sub-regions of a chip for data collection and (c) is an interface for defining parameters for laser illumination.